 REVISED POLICY - VOL. 10, NO. 2

-SCHOOL COMMUNITY RELATIONS
+FUNDING FOR PROMOTION, PUBLIC RELATIONS, AND HOSPITALITY

-The Board authorizes the expenditure of funds derived from auxiliary enterprises and undersigned gifts, up to the limit of State Board of Education Regulations, for the purpose of promotion, public relations, and hospitality of business guests provided such purpose is designed to be directly beneficial to and in the best interest of the District.
+The Board authorizes the expenditure of funds that are derived from auxiliary enterprises and undesignated gifts, up to the limit of State Board of Education Regulations, for the purpose of promotion, public relations, and hospitality of business guests provided such purpose is designed to be directly beneficial to and in the best interest of the District.

 Such activities may include but not be limited to, activities involving graduation, visiting committees, orientation and work conferences, recruitment of employees, official meetings and receptions, guest speakers, accreditation studies, and other developmental activities, awards or other types of recognition for meritorious performance.

+Pursuant to State Board of Education regulations, funds from auxiliary enterprises will be defined as profits from enterprise type activities of the District, excluding food service activities, which may include, but are not limited to, vending machines, supply stores, and other internal account funds profits not specifically designated for student or school-level purposes.

 F.A.C.
 6A-1.0143